yossizap/angrcutter/README.md

     <img src="resources/gui.png"/>
 </p>

-AngrCutter adds a widget that lets you start/stop exploration, enable register symbolization and apply the exploration's results in the current debug session.
+AngrCutter adds a self-explanatory widget that lets you start/stop exploration, enable register symbolization and apply the exploration's results in the current debug session.

 In addition to the widget, the plugin adds address interaction options to the disassembly